davebyrne222/simple-cli/README.md

 - Add support for argument value prompt options i.e. a list of options to choose from for an argument.
     - Support command execution or script execution for argument values.
 - Retrieve values from local secure storage, e.g. `{{"mysecret" | secret}}`
+- Semi-interactive mode for argument substitution when running a command non-interactively.